Muscle Meat

 Cook to avoid thiaminase (poach, steam or bake)

-- Oysters (great for zinc): Cooked or dehydrated – never raw
+- Oysters (feed with caution): Cooked or dehydrated – never raw

 Raw Meaty Bones